1. Choose your brand name.

 Triggering an emotional response can really affect the way we remember things.
 How you evoke emotion in your target audience can influence if and how they perceive your brand and ultimately if they decide to purchase from you, and then spread the word to friends and family.

 Try to come up with a voice, message and identity for your sportswear brand that will make your audience feel emotionally invested in your company.
-This will vary among companies; one brand might be more nostalgic focussing on the history of a sport, whereas another might cater to latest technologies or performance driven.
+This will vary among companies; one brand might be more nostalgic focusing on the history of a sport, whereas another might cater to the latest technologies or performance-driven.

 3. Visual identity.

-Humans are visual creature and the saying "A picture tells a 1000 words" is very true.
+Humans are visual creatures and the saying “A picture is worth a thousand words” is very true.
 Your branding should prioritise developing a visual identity, such as choosing the appropriate colours to represent your brand.
 Different colours and shades can convey very different messages in the minds of your target audience.
 For instance, red often signifies passion and speed and therefore can grab your attention, so it might be the perfect choice for brands that want to convey a bold or fast message.

 Typography is another important aspect of your visual identity.
 Serif fonts, for example, tend to come across as more traditional, and they are typically better suited for print.
 Sans-serif fonts, on the other hand, depict a more playful and informal attitude and provide good readability for digital screens.